 A routine sanitary survey conducted on July 1, 2021 by the New Mexico Environment Department-Drinking Water Bureau (NMED DWB) found four significant deficiencies in our water system.
-These deficiencies are listed below.
 Deficiencies 1 and 2 were corrected in 2021 and are not listed below but are listed in the 2021 Consumer Confidence Report.